mozilla-b2g/mozbench/readme.md

 from the mozbench directory:

     python mozbench.py --use-b2g --log-mach=-

+Which benchmarks to run for each platform is normally determined by the benchmarks.json file.
+It's possible to override this by using the --run-benchmarks option to specify a comma separated list of benchmarks to run.
+For instance to run just the smoketest and octane benchmarks use:

+    python mozbench.py --use-b2g --run-benchmarks smoketest,octane --log-mach=-

 **Note**: The Unity-WebGLBenchmark has some big files and because of that they had to be compressed.
 In order to run that benchmark go (from the project root